allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 You can see the overview of the code, so I'm not going to dive into the code immediately, I'm just going to give you some context, and then we'll go deeper from there.

 So the idea is that I'm doing audio classification here.
-I have a client who I want to give like a proof of concept on how well it can work, and I'm doing that on the UrbanSound dataset.
+I have a client who I want to give a proof of concept on how well it can work, and I'm doing that on the UrbanSound dataset.
 So the first thing I'll do, and you'll see that later is I'll get the data from the UrbanSound servers.
-I'm using a script called `get_data.py` for that, and then for reasons I'll go further into in the video I'm actually putting all of that data into a ClearML dataset which is a special kind of dataset task or like a special kind of ClearML task that can keep track of your data.
-Then the `preprocessing.py` script will get that data and then convert the WAV files or like the audio files to spectrum images.
+I'm using a script called `get_data.py` for that, and then for reasons I'll go further into in the video I'm actually putting all of that data into a ClearML dataset which is a special kind of dataset task or a special kind of ClearML task that can keep track of your data.
+Then the `preprocessing.py` script will get that data and then convert the WAV files or the audio files to spectrum images.
 Essentially you're turning all your data into image data because the models that do image data are actually very, very easy to work with and are pretty good, so you can actually do the classification by classifying an image from your audio instead of classifying your audio as a whole.
 Really cool stuff.